-- · battery diagnostic testing;
+- battery diagnostic testing;

 - battery, wiper and bulb replacement;

-- · check engine light code extraction;
+- check engine light code extraction, where allowed by law;

 - custom hydraulic hoses;

 - drum and rotor resurfacing;

 - · electrical and module testing;

-- loaner tool program;
+- · loaner tool program;

 - machine shops;

 - · professional paint shop mixing and related materials; and

 - used oil, oil filter and battery recycling.

-See the "Risk Factors" section of Item 1A of this annual report on Form 10-K for a description of certain risks relevant to our business.
-These risk factors include, among others, deteriorating economic conditions, competition in the automotive aftermarket business, our sensitivity to regional economic and weather conditions, future growth assurance, our dependence upon key and other personnel, our relationships with key suppliers and availability of key products, our acquisition strategies, complications in our distribution centers ("DCs"), failure to achieve high levels of service and product quality, unanticipated fluctuations in our quarterly results, the volatility of the market price of our common stock, our increased debt levels, a downgrade in our credit ratings, data security, and environmental legislation and other regulations.
+See the "Risk Factors" section of this annual report on Form 10-K for a description of certain risks relevant to our business.
+These risk factors include, among others, deteriorating economic conditions, competition in the automotive aftermarket business, our sensitivity to regional economic and weather conditions, future growth assurance, our dependence upon key and other personnel, our relationships with key suppliers and availability of key products, our acquisition strategies, complications in our distribution centers ("DCs"), failure to achieve high levels of service and product quality, unanticipated fluctuations in our quarterly results, the volatility of the market price of our common stock, our increased debt levels, a downgrade in our credit ratings, data security, environmental legislation and other regulations and risks associated with international operations.